whispir/api/source/includes/_messages.md

 }
 ```

+*Note:*

+* User-defined attributes available through the API are configured at the account level and require Whispir administrative assistance to enable.
-*Note:* Message Attributes are not enabled by default for Whispir Customers.
-These can be configured in your account with some cost - by contacting your Whispir Representative or <a href="mailto:sales@whispir.com">sales@whispir.com</a>
+* You can start using user-defined attributes through the api by contacting your Whispir Customer Success Representative or <a href="mailto:sales@whispir.com">sales@whispir.com</a>